JavaScript unload Event

 };Code language: JavaScript (javascript)

-Or assign an event handler to the onunload attribute of the <body> element:
+Or you assign an event handler to the onunload attribute of the <body> element:

 <!DOCTYPE html>